Sejal0987/viRoom/README.md

    ```

 ### db
-   Contains files used to store data in database (firestore):
+   Contain files used to store data in database (firestore):
    ```
    db/
    |- storage.dart